IzODA/IzODA.github.io/anaconda/README.md

        edited by replacing every "export" with "setenv", and replacing every "=" with " ", in your file ~/.tcshrc.

-DOWNLOAD AND UNPACK INSTRUCTIONS
+# DOWNLOAD AND UNPACK INSTRUCTIONS

 This is a SMPE install.
 Instructions are in the Program Directory.

-PREREQUISITES
+# PREREQUISITES

-This product is supposed to require no prerequisites.
+This product has no prerequisites.

-INSTALLATION INSTRUCTIONS
+# INSTALLATION INSTRUCTIONS

 The SMPE jobs need to be run in order.
+Each job includes its own instructions at the top.

-Each job is supposed to include its own instructions at the top.
+# POST SMPE INSTALLATION INSTRUCTIONS

-USAGE
+# USAGE

 Every user of this distribution should put the following lines at the end of your shell init file: